kashish1004/dsa/docs/sorting/selection_sort.md

 ### Pass 3

-Find the smallest element in the remaining unsorted part:
+Find the smallest element in the remaining array:

 ```text
 [1, 2, 9, 5, 3]